isomerpages/moe-yummybuddies/index.md

 ---
 layout: homepage
-title: YummyBuddies
+title: Yummy Buddies
-description: Non-curriculum based Informational website for Students
+description: Teach with Yummy Buddies with our dedicated website for all our content.
 image: /images/isomer-logo.svg
 permalink: /
 notification: Check out our new web game on SLS now!